Common seadragon: Biology

-These fish are slow-moving and rely on their camouflage as protection against predation; they drift in the water and with the leaf-like appendages resemble the swaying seaweed of their habitat.
-They lack a prehensile tail that enables similar species to clasp and anchor themselves.
+The seadragons are slow-moving and, like most of their relatives, rely on excellent camouflage—the mimicry of seaweed, in this case—as a defense against predators.
+They lack the prehensile tail that many seahorses and pipefishes have evolved as anchors, to clasp and steady themselves; seadragons, instead, drift in the water among kelp and seaweed masses, which they blend into with their leafy-looking appendages.

-Individuals are observed either on their own or in pairs; feeding on tiny crustaceans and other zooplankton by sucking prey into their toothless mouths.
-As with seahorses, seadragon males are the sex that cares for the developing eggs.
-Females lay around 120 eggs onto the brood patch located on the underside of the males' tail.
+Individuals are observed either on their own or in pairs, feeding on tiny crustaceans and other zooplankton by sucking prey into their toothless mouths.
+As with most other syngnathids, seadragon males are the sex that cares for the developing eggs.
+Females lay around 120 eggs onto the brood patch located on the underside of the male's tail.
 The eggs are fertilised and carried by the male for around a month before the hatchlings emerge.
 The young are independent at birth, beginning to eat shortly after.
 Common seadragons take about 28 months to reach sexual maturity, and may live for up to six years.

 Mating in captivity is relatively rare since researchers have yet to understand what biological or environmental factors trigger them to reproduce.
 The survival rate for young common seadragons is low in the wild, but it is about 60% in captivity.

-The Aquarium of the Pacific in Long Beach, California and the Tennessee Aquarium in Chattanooga, Tennessee in the US, and the Melbourne Aquarium in Melbourne, Australia are among the few facilities in the world to have successfully bred common seadragons in captivity, though others occasionally report egg laying.
-In March 2012 the Georgia Aquarium in Atlanta, USA, announced a successful breeding event of common seadragons.
-As of July 2012, the Monterey Bay Aquarium has also successfully bred and hatched out baby common seadragons on exhibit.
+The Aquarium of the Pacific in Long Beach, California and the Tennessee Aquarium in Chattanooga, Tennessee, in the US, and Melbourne Aquarium in Melbourne, Australia are among the few facilities in the world to have successfully bred common seadragons in captivity, though others occasionally report egg-laying.
+In March 2012, the Georgia Aquarium in Atlanta announced a successful breeding event of common seadragons.
+In July of the same year, the Monterey Bay Aquarium successfully bred and hatched-out common seadragons, on-exhibit.
+Most recently, the Birch Aquarium in San Diego successfully bred and hatched common seadragon fry in early 2023.

+Aquarium keepers must make adjustments to the water, food, tank setup, and captivity procedures, as many studies have shown that sea dragons are prone to diseases and infections such as scuticociliatosis, myxozoanosis, fungal infections, intestinal coccidiosis, neoplasia, and swim bladder issues, which can result from parasites growing in their bodies due to their captive environment.